cardano-foundation/CIPs/CIP-0049/README..md

 # Specification

-- The version tag is **deprecated** by the `ext` keyword.
-  - To use the version 1 tag I suggest `"ext":["v1"]`
-  - To use the version 2 tag I suggest `"ext":["v2"]`
-  - This might seem odd at first but going forward instead of adding version 3 we just define the CIP as an optional `ext` array element.
-For example CIPX with version 2 would be `"ext":["v2","cipx"]`
 - The `ext` tag is added within the `"721"` metadatum tag
 - The `ext` tag should be lowercase.
 When parsing nft metadata the developer will use a to lowercase function on all elements in the `ext` array